ezbot-ai/docs/docs/02-introduction/00-mission.md

 3. User preferences are diverse, so a one-size-fits-all approach won't cut it.
 4. All websites and apps can be improved.
 5. The only way to know what works is to put it to the test.
-6. Testing new ideas should be simple and risk-free.
+6. Testing new ideas should be simple and low risk.
 7. Everyone should have the power to test their ideas.

 ## The "just try it" mentality

 Here at ezbot, we encourage a "just try it" mentality.
 We believe that the best _and only_ way to know if something works is to test it.
-Instead of debating endlessly about what might work, we encourage you to test your ideas to the test early and often to see what works best for your users.
+Instead of debating endlessly about what might work, we encourage you to test your ideas early and often to see what works best for your users.

 **Our product supports the "just try it" mentality by:**